newrelic/newrelic-integration-e2e-action/README.md

 ## Steps executed by the e2e action

 - It reads the e2e test descriptor file/s that must be passed as an argument to the action.
-- For each scenario present on the descriptor:
+- For each scenario present in the descriptor:
     - It installs the infrastructure agent & the required packages.
-    - It Launches services dependencies (e.g. a docker-compose ) if they’re required.
+    - It launches services dependencies (e.g. a docker-compose ) if specified in the before step.
     - It verifies that the required services are up & running
     - It creates a config file with the details in the descriptor.
     - Adds a custom-attribute to the config: